tarasowski/backend/_enchiridion/000_enchiridion-of-unix.md

 * The most efficient way is rarely portable.
 Any time a program takes advantage of special hardware capabilities, it becomes at once more efficient and less protable.

+* Software tightly coupled to a hardware platform holds its value only as long as that platform remains competitive.
+Once the platform’s adavantage fades, the software’s worh drops off dramatically.
+For it to retain its value, it must be ported from one platform to another as newer, faster models become available.

+* Inability too port their software to the latest platforms has killed more software companies than all other reasons combined.
+One measure of an application’s success is the numbe rof system it runs on. in essence, portable software is more valuable than efficient software.
+Software conceived with portability in mind reduces the transfer cost associated with moving to a new platform.

+* Good programs never die - they are ported to new hardware platforms.
+Take EMACS-style text editor, for example.

+* The intelligent entity, recognizing an idea’s merit, should strive to iplement it on as many platforms as practical to gain the largest possible market share.
+The most effective way to achieve this end is to write portable software.

+* Code moved easily to a new platform is far more valuable than code that takes advantage of special hardware features.
+We have seen that this axiom can be measured in real terms, i.e., in dollars and cents.
+To preserve its profit base, a software company should strive for portability in its products, possibly foregoing efficiency in the process.

+* All software consists of instruction and data.
+By making the instructions portable, you ensure that your code will be ready to run on next year’s machine.

+* The UNIX programmer chooses to make not only the code portable but the data as well.
+How does one make one’s data portable?
+Store numberical data in flat ASCII files (A file that contains data made up of ASCII characters.
+It is essentially raw text just like the words you are reading now.
+Each byte in the file contains one character that conforms to the standard ASCII code).

+* “Flat ASCII files” means that you tore all numerical data as ASCII set.
+ASCII text is a common interchange format.
+By using ASCII, you eliminate the difficulties of converting your data from one binary format to another.
+Binary format files are verboten.

+* Data files should consist of only a stream of bytes separated by line feed characters or “newlines”.

+* While data is kept on whatever kind of storage media, eventually it must go somewhere.
+Data sitting on a disk diminishes in value.
+For data to remain alive and valuable, it must move occasionally.
+Otherwise it should be archived and deleted. **Data that goes nowhere is dead data**

+* If you expect to move your data easily, oyu must make it portable.
+The problem is, if your data is not in a format that is useful to its destination, it must be converted.
+That conversion process takes time.
+Every second spent in data conversion eats away at your data’s worth.

+* ASCII text is easily read and edited.
+This makes it possible for you to examine the data wihout conversion tools.
+If the data doesn’t look right, you can use a standard text editor to modify it.

+* The real power of ASCII text files becomes apparent when developing programs that use piples under UNIX.
+The piple is a mechanism for passing one program’s output to another’s input without using a temporary file.
+Many UNIX programs are little more than a collection of smaller programs joined by a series of pipes.

+* As developers prototype a program, the can easily check the data for accuracy at each point along the pipeline.
+If there is a problem, they can interrrup the flow through the pipeline and figure out whether the data or its manipulator is the problem.
+This greatly speeds up the develpment process.

+* UNIX may well be the friendliest system of all.
+Users can always look at their data without having to be system gurus skilled at interpreting complex binary file format.

+> Eventually, every application program is ported to a new system or else it becomes extinct.
+The unrelenting progress of computer manufacturers assures us that what may have been prohibitively expensive today will be dirt cheap tomorrow.

+* The payoff in using ASCII text comes when you must port your application to a new architecture.
+If you had enough foresight to make your program portable, then with ASCII text it becomes a trivial matter to move your data to a new platform as well.

+* The lack of speed is overcome by next year’s machine.

+* The computer business is a risky business.
+You must remain flexible to stay on top.
+To a software engineer, flexibility translates into protability.
+If your software does not port to the newest machine, it will die.

+* By making your programs and data easy to port, you bild long-lasting, tangible value into your software.
+It’s that simple.
+Code and data that opt for efficiency lock themselves into the architecture for which they were designed.
+Instead of watching the worth of your software invesement shrink to zero with each industry announcement, plan ahead.
+Design with portability in mind.

+## Use Software Leverage to Your Adavantage

+Loc 792

 > Whenever any radical idea comes along that seriously alters our view of the world, our natural tendency is to bash the bearer of new tidings.